ApekshaCodes/Music-Streaming-Website/README.md

 # Music Streaming Website

-The Flask Music App is a web application built with Flask that allows users to upload, download, play, and delete songs.
+This Music Streaming Website is a web application built with Flask that allows users to upload, download, play, and delete songs.
 It provides a user-friendly interface for browsing and managing a collection of music tracks.

 ## Features